-Timothy C. Hain, MD.
-Page last modified: December 30, 2011
+Timothy C. Hain, MD. • Page last modified: March 7, 2021

 |Cochlear implant from a patient of Dr. Hain's practice in Chicago.||Axial CT scan of a cochlear implant electrode|

 With respect to cost-effectiveness of cochlear implants, Lammers et al (2011) reported that it varies widely, and more data is needed to come to a firm conclusion.
 This doesn't speak very well for the cost effectiveness of implants -- if they were very effective, there would be no quibbling.
-Our observations is that cochlear implants in the US are generally found in persons with special financial resources -- they may be very wealthy, they may very well insured, or they are indigent and the cost is paid by government programs.
+Our observations is that cochlear implants in the US are generally found in persons with special financial resources -- they may be very wealthy, they may very well insured, or they are indigent, perhaps on Medicaid, and the cost is paid by government programs.
 Obviously, the great majority of people in the middle are left out.

 A patient-contributed history is found here.
 Remarkable improvements in performance have been accomplished since 1980.

 Cochlear implants are very expensive devices, that are often paid for by health insurance.
 Having more cochlear implants done benefits patients, surgeons, and CI manufacturors.
 It adds to the cost of health care, and generally very little attention is paid to the cost/benefit ratio of a CI.

 As of 2017, insurance would pay for most CI if both ears are very deaf.
 Having insurance pay for a CI is called "indicated".